Here are Denitsa’s tips on how to succeed in the AAT advanced synoptic exam.

 My name is Denitsa and I have just successfully completed AAT Level 3 Advanced Diploma in Accounting with 97% Distinction.
 The Advanced Synoptic result is my biggest success as I have achieved 100%!
 Yes, this turns out to be possible, although I still find it difficult to believe!

-I have prepared for each exam not just to pass, but I have always been aiming to achieve a high grade as this is an indication that I have mastered the knowledge successfully and will be able to use it at work.
+I have prepared for each exam not just to pass, but I have always been aiming to achieve a high grade.
+I feel this is an indication that I have mastered the knowledge successfully and will be able to use it at work.
 After Level 3 Synoptic I have learned so much about ethics and have improved my Excel skills tremendously.
-Excel is a very powerful and time-saving tool and it is a must have skill for every accountant in the 21st century.
+Excel is a very powerful and time-saving tool and it is a must have skill for every accountant.
 Every accounting software allows you to import and export data in Excel.
 You can prepare management reports, budgets, graphs, check data and the Excel knowledge gained in this qualification will help you to achieve this.

-The challenge for me was to find the time to study with work and two kids, but my husband and my employer have been very supportive.
+The challenge for me was to find the time to study with work and two kids.
+However, my husband and my employer have been very supportive.
 Friday and Saturday evenings (going into late nights) worked best for me to study and I have even read on a plane to and from our summer holiday.

 THE STUDY MATERIALS